PACECO Corp.: History

 After the war, PACECO built tugboats, barges, and container cranes.
 The first quayside container gantry crane was developed by PACECO in 1959.
 PACECO was sold to Fruehauf Trailer Corporation in 1967.
 Fruehauf ended shipbuilding in 1976 and changed to build primarily container crane and container chassis.
 The Alameda shipyard was on the south side of the Tidal Canal, just west of the Park Street Bridge on the Oakland Estuary in the San Francisco Bay Area.
-As of 2021, the site was a vacant lot.
+Between 2010 and 2020, real-estate developers and the City of Alameda engaged in approval processes and lawsuits regarding the future of the site.
+The site is approved for redevelopment by Boatworks LLC, although as of 2026 no construction has begun.